FOSSgeek/Excelente/.changeset/lazy-cats-search.md

 "@Excelente/button": minor
 ---

-creating initial alert and button component with the help of react,tailwindcss,daisyui,rollup,postcss
+creating initial alert and button component with the help of react, tailwindcss, daisyui, rollup, postcss.